 Request Waste and Recycling Bins or Containers

-There is a maximum of one refuse bin allocated to each property but there is no maximum number of recycling containers, within reason.
+There is a maximum of one refuse bin (black wheelie bin) allocated to each property, but there is no maximum number of recycling containers, within reason.

-If your bin or container has gone missing or is damaged, you can request a replacement to be delivered.
+If your black refuse bin has gone missing or is damaged, you can request a replacement to be delivered.

 If you find your lost bin, please tell us so that we can arrange to pick-up one of the bins.

-As refuse bins and recycling containers are expensive items, you can reduce the chance of them being stolen by keeping them within your property boundary and marking them with your house number.
+Refuse bins and recycling containers are expensive items.
+You can reduce the chance of them being stolen by keeping them within your property boundary and marking them with your house number.

 Frequently Asked Questions